jimblackler/lifedemo/README.md

 sorts between browsers.
 At the time of writing, Safari on OS X was giving the fastest results.

-The source is available on [GitHub][4] and has a GNU license.

-As always, any comments or enquiries are welcome here or at jimblackler@gmail.com.
+Any comments or enquiries are welcome at jimblackler@gmail.com.

 [1]: http://jimblackler.net/life